 The club was formed in 1977 by five members of the Moorabbin Archery Club.
 These members were Steve Edwards, Peter Dickson, Brian Williams, Graham Windsor and David Abbott.
-They recognised a need for a club that focused on Field Archery while the Moorabbin Club focused on Target Archery.
+They recognised a need for a club that focused on Field Archery and at the time the Moorabbin Club focused on Target Archery.
 The founding members spent considerable time assessing potential sites for the club; finally choosing a site of 22 acres on the corner of Pavitt Lane and Sheffield Rd.
 The site was ideal for the purpose and was also surrounded by national park and farm land.

-The farm land had been leased on occasions for use when the club hosted international shooting competitions.
+The farm land had been leased on occasions for use when the club hosted international shoot-ing competitions.